Online Resource Allocation with Convex-set Machine-Learned Advice: Model

 \section{Model}

 Consider a scenario where a firm has been endowed with $m$ identical units of a divisible resource to allocate over $T$ rounds, but the number of rounds $T$ is unknown to the firm.
-In each round $t$, a request with size $s_t>0$ and type $z_t\in \{\ell, h\}$ arrives, where the size of the request $s$ demands at most $s$ units of the resource.
-Requests can be categorized into two types based on the normalized reward or revenue they generate upon receiving one unit of the resource, namely low-reward and high-reward requests.
+In each round $t$, a request with size $s_t>0$ and type $z_t\in \{\ell, h\}$ arrives, where the size of the request $s$ demands at most $s$ units of the resource. \footnote{Please refer to Section~\ref{sec:multitype} for an extension of our setting and algorithms to cases with more than two types. } Requests can be categorized into two types based on the normalized reward or revenue they generate upon receiving one unit of the resource, namely low-reward and high-reward requests.
 (See our discussion in Section \ref{sec:extension} about handling more than two types of requests.)

 Let the reward for type $z\in \{\ell, h\}$ upon receiving one unit of the resource be denoted as $r_{z}$.
 Without loss of generality, it is assumed that $0<r_{\ell} < r_{h}$.\footnote{Without loss of generality, one can normalize $r_h$ to one.} Upon the arrival of a request $(s_t, z_t)$, the firm observes the size and type of the request and must make an irrevocable decision to allocate $a_t \in [0, s_t]$ units of the resource to request $(s_t, z_t)$, and collect a total reward of $a_{t}\cdot r_{z_t}$.
 At the time of the decision, the firm has no knowledge of the type and size of future requests.